 If the student needs to take off more time than allotted in the enrollment agreement or more than 14 consecutive calendar days, the student must take a leave of absence or withdraw and reenroll when ready to return.
-If a student needs more than 14 consecutive calendar days of time off then the student should take a leave of absence.
+If a student needs more than 14 consecutive calendar days of time off due to pregnancy, new parent, and/or military duty then the student should take a leave of absence.
 Students who withdraw prior to completing the course of study and who wish to reenter will reenter at the same progress status as applicable at the time of withdrawal.